maksuturva/woocommerce_payment_module/docs/TESTING INSTRUCTIONS.md

 in the beginning or end of the inputs.

-Maksuturva payment service APIs and Integration Guidelines
+Svea Payments service APIs and Integration Guidelines
 -------------------------------
 Instructions and manuals for integration can be found at:
 http://docs.maksuturva.fi/